Herro-Sama/comp110-journal/README.md

 This paper proposes an algorithm which, when used is a fast and effiecnt way to calculate the distance between irregular shapes within a 3D space.

 ## Journal 4 - Go To Statement Considered Harmful
+The paper discusses the 'dangerous' implications of using a Go To statement in a higher level programming language, saying that it should be removed from all 'Higher' level languages except for maybe plain machine code.